 We all love stories, but it’s uncommon to be given proper space to tell them.

-Award-winning journalist and former ABC producer, Meri Fatin is a versatile and sought-after interviewer and panel facilitator, specialising in matters relating to climate action.
+Award-winning journalist Meri Fatin is a versatile and sought-after interviewer and panel facilitator, specialising in matters relating to climate action.

 I can honestly say that Meri Fatin is among the best hosts/interviewers I have come across during my speaking career.
 Meri interviewed me last year for an event in Perth.
 She was very organi ... keep readingsed, had clearly mastered her brief and knew a lot about the subject.
 She was also relaxed and amusing, ensuring the whole event went very smoothly.
 If you are looking for an interviewer or someone to bring an event together then I would wholeheartedly recommend her.
 Dr Michael Mosley, TV presenter, journalist and best selling author.

 Meri Fatin has been one of my preferred facilitators for sessions and events at Perth Writers Festival for a number of years.
 Meri’s enthusiasm and extensive research ensure panellists feel comfortable speaking about a wide range of issues while audiences engage with her lovely stage manner and conversational tone.
 Meri has chaired a broad range of events for me, from fiction to performance to topical social issues and she approaches each with intelligence and empathy.
 It is a pleasure working with Meri and I would recommend her to anyone looking for a professional, considered and effective chair who can easily build rapport with audiences and panellists alike.

 Meri is the consummate professional.
 I have engaged her services as an MC and narrator and she impressed diverse audiences.
 She mastered the protocol requirements within minutes for an event that involved the Governor, an African Queen Mother and guests from 50 plus backgrounds.
 Brava!